hogDuc/Vietnam-Microsimulation/README.md

 ### Instruction
-Once the appropriate VHLSS data is saved in the working directory, run vnmod_shiny.R You can adjust different taxes, subsidy policies on the left panel, press submit to see the resutls.
+Once the appropriate VHLSS data is saved in the working directory, run vnmod_shiny.R You can adjust different taxes, subsidy policies on the left panel, press submit to see the results.
 **Caution:** Do not leave input fields empty as it will return NA.
+To customize new policies, the code must be modified to target appropriate subjects to apply the policy.